qctrl/.github/CONTRIBUTING.md

 ### Contributor documentation

 Contributor documentation is found in the README file and contains only the necessary information for a developer to get started contributing to the project.
 Q-CTRL follows the standard specified in the [Formatting your README](https://guides.github.com/features/wikis/#Formatting-a-readme) GitHub guide.
+The README file in the [Q-CTRL template repository](https://github.com/qctrl/template) contains the prescribed structure and instructions on how to apply this standard.

 ### User documentation